Kf-GaryNewport/Kf-GaryNewport.github.io/_posts/2018-10-15-ARMTemplateParameter-VariableSetup.md

 ## Parameters
 I prefer to inject any unique values via a VSTS/VSO or if your prefer Azure DevOps deployment process.
-In the first part of the file I spell out the acronyms which form part of the naming convention for the resources, you could use nested templates for this, but I feel the add unnecessary complications, as the nested template must be available via a URL.
+In the first part of the file I spell out the acronyms which form part of the naming convention for the resources, you could use nested templates for this, but I feel they add unnecessary complications, as the nested template must be available via a URL.
 The second part involves parameters that are specific to this application, such as the tenant id, application name etc.

 ```json